Valentin Thurn: Career

 The television documentaries that he has written and directed have received awards and have been aired for numerous national German broadcasters.
-He is the founder of the Cologne-based Thurn Film production company which began in 2003.
-His film Taste the Waste which was shown at UK Green Film Festival, City Screen, York on May 19, 2012, exposed how a significant percentage of food on its journey from the farm to the dinner table ends up in landfill.
+He is the founder of the Cologne-based Thurn Film production company which began in 1994.

+Thurn gained international recognition with the documentary Taste the Waste, which premiered at the 2011 Berlin International Film Festival.
+The film investigates food waste throughout the global food chain and examines the environmental, economic and social consequences of large-scale food loss.
+It was released internationally and received considerable media attention for bringing the issue of food waste to a broad audience.
 He interviewed everyone in the food chain which included food producers, consumers to administrators and even politicians.
 It won Best Film of 2011 at Germany’s Atlantis Environment and Nature Film Festival.
 It also got the Documentary Film Award at EKOFILM International Film Festival in the Czech Republic.
 Another award in Germany that the film picked up was Environmental Media Prize by the German Environmental Organisation.
+Reviewers described Taste the Waste as one of the first feature-length documentaries to comprehensively examine food waste from agricultural production to household consumption.
+Critics highlighted its contribution to raising public awareness of the issue, although some considered its approach strongly advocacy-oriented.

+In 2015 Thurn directed 10 Billion – What's on Your Plate?, a documentary exploring how a global population expected to reach ten billion can be fed sustainably.
+The film presents a range of perspectives, including conventional agriculture, organic farming, technological innovation and alternative food production.
+The documentary was screened internationally and discussed in connection with debates on climate change, agriculture and food security.

 He founded the food sharing website Foodsharing.de, which was launched in January 2013.
 It was set up as a practical way to help to help solve food waste.
 The difference between this operation and food banks where people would have to prove they were needy, this one could be accessed by anybody.
-It was reported in November 2014 by the New York Times that in December that year, Foodsharing.de would incorporate Lebensmittelretten.de, a food sharing website which was founded by Raphael Fellmer.
+It was reported in November 2014 by The New York Times that in December that year, Foodsharing.de would incorporate Lebensmittelretten.de, a food sharing website which was founded by Raphael Fellmer.

 He has been quoted as saying "the food industry played on consumers’ feelings to get them to buy."

+In 2016, Thurn founded Germany's first food policy council in Cologne together with politicians and representatives from business and science.

+In his latest film, Dream On!
+Longing for Change, Valentin Thurn follows five life plans of people who are looking for alternatives for themselves and society.

+From 2022 to 2026, he was a member of the board of AG Dok (Working Group for Documentary Film).